zoujingli/ThinkAdmin/security.md

 ## Reporting a Vulnerability

-If you have any security problems, you can send an email to zoujingli@qq.com
+If you have any security problems, you can email zoujingli@qq.com